Benefits of Money Management for College Students

 cook-food-at-home

-From cooking at home to avoiding that $5 latte, there are several money management strategies you can implement now to help you be more frugal during your college years.
+From cooking at home to avoiding that overpriced latte, there are several money management strategies you can implement as a student now to help you be more mindful during your college years.
 In this section, we go over eight day-to-day money management strategies you can start doing now.

 Take advantage of meal plans